DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/00 Create the Drawer.md

 Wrap the view in the Drawer in HTML markup.
 Then, specify a [template](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/template.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#template') for the Drawer's content.

-It is important to specify Drawer's dimensions: [height](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#width).
-Alternatively, if you implement a UI component inside the Drawer content, you can specify the component's **width** property (see [Implement Navigation](https://js.devexpress.com/Documentation/Guide/UI_Components/Drawer/Getting_Started_with_Navigation_Drawer/#Implement_Navigation)) and set the view's **height**.
-The Drawer's height adjusts to the view's height in this case.
+It is important to specify the Drawer's [height](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#width).
+Alternatively, if you implement a UI component within the Drawer component's content, you can specify the component's **width** property and set the view's **height**.
+The Drawer's height automatically adjusts to the view's height in this case.
+Refer to the following topic for details: [Implement Navigation](https://js.devexpress.com/Documentation/Guide/UI_Components/Drawer/Getting_Started_with_Navigation_Drawer/#Implement_Navigation).

-[note]You cannot set the Drawer's height or width in percentages.
+[note]You cannot set the Drawer's height or width as a percentage.

 This tutorial uses the `width` CSS property of the Drawer's nested html element and specifies the component's [height](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#height) property.

-In addition, you can specify the [minSize](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/minSize.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#minSize') property to make the Drawer partially visible in the closed state.
+In addition, you can specify the [minSize](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/minSize.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#minSize') property to make the Drawer partially visible in closed state.

 ---
 ##### jQuery